Немно́го о языке́ 6.6 Где ты бу́дешь встреча́ть Но́вый год?

 Упражне́ние 2

-Review these examples of future tense statements from the storyline of Part 3, and tell which meaning the imperfective and perfective future tense verbs have in these sentences.
+Review these examples of future tense statements from the storyline of Part 3, and tell which meaning the imperfective and perfective future tense verbs have.
 You will be able to recognize the imperfective verbs in the future because they are formed by combining the future tense of быть (я бу́ду, ты бу́дешь, etc.) with an imperfective infinitive.

 New conjugation patterns